Discover Homestay in Hammersmith

 Lyric Square hosts a farmer’s market every Thursday and a world foods market every Friday.
 Both are worth a good look around.
 Many traders return regularly but there’s often new things to try and people to meet.

-What transport links does Hammersmith offer?
+What transport links does it offer?

 It may seem like it’s a bit ‘end of the line’, but Hammersmith is one of the most connected areas in London for transport; and perhaps the best for West London.
 The London Underground connects four lines over two stations.
 There’s also large bus station with routes available all over the capital.
 If you’re travelling by car, the fly-over is one of the main road routes out of the city; making it extremely popular with commuters for it’s easy access to the M25 motorway.

-What’s the typical accommodation type in Hammersmith?
+What’s the typical Homestay accommodation in Hammersmith?

 There are really two sides to Hammersmith, and you’ll find this reflected in the properties available in the area.
 The first is the built-up commercial area.
 This attracts global business HQs and those visiting the local theatres and event venues.
 Properties in these areas tend to be modern built flats and apartments, with duplexes and penthouses available in some blocks.